BoyanK95/BoyanK95/README.md

 -  I’ve specialized in front-end development with React and other JS frameworks!

-- 📫 You can reach me at b.koychev95@gmail.com , https://www.linkedin.com/in/boyan-koychev-1369bb1b8/, or leave me a email in the contact section of my new website:  https://boyank-portfolio.vercel.app/
+  📫 You can reach by leaving a message on the contact section of my new website: https://boyank-portfolio.vercel.app/
+      Or you can directly message me on linked in : https://www.linkedin.com/in/boyan-koychev-1369bb1b8/ Or directyly send me an email at: b.koychev95@gmail.com

 <!---